AccelByte/accelbyte-csharp-sdk/docs/samples/title-matchmaking.md

 sentAt: 2022-08-25T00:48:20Z
 ```
 You will notice that for player 2, the value of `is_first_member` is false and this is expected.
 And there are additional information such as party id and members of the party.
 If you use Local Server, the response should come first, and after a while, the notification arrived.
-This is expected as Local Server use `Task` to delegate the communication to AccelByte Cloud.
+This is expected as Local Server use `Task` to delegate the communication to AccelByte Gaming Services.
 But, If you use AWS Lambda deployment, then the notification usually comes first, then after that is the response.
 Because in AWS Lambda function code, there is no background task involved.

 ## Code Behind

 ### Matchmaking Client
-- Initializing Accelbyte Cloud SDK
+- Initializing AccelByte Gaming Services SDK
 ```csharp
 //Command line argument(s) parser
 CommandArguments cArgs = new CommandArguments(args);